-No student is officially admitted into a graduate program until an official letter of admission has been issued by the Graduate School.
-The Graduate School considers the official letter of admission valid for a one-year period.
-Some academic departments may require re-application if the applicant does not enroll in the semester noted in the admission letter.
-A formal application is required for all admissions, including current graduate students who are seeking to add a concurrent or secondary degree program such as a graduate certificate or master's degree on route to a doctoral degree.
+No student is officially admitted into a graduate program until a Certificate of Admission has been issued by the Graduate School.
+The Graduate School considers the Certificate of Admissions valid for a oneyear period.
+Some academic departments may require re-application if the applicant does not enroll in the semester noted in the certificate